manangupta12/TechPharma/README.md

 have a positive influence on the student body.

-## All the details can be found out in [the reasearch paper](https://github.com/manangupta12/TechPharma/blob/master/Techpharma_research%20paper.pdf)
+## Go through [the reasearch paper](https://github.com/manangupta12/TechPharma/blob/master/Techpharma_research%20paper.pdf)for more details